-for many of these church buildings, the design program utilized a style described at the time as "Modern Spanish Architecture."
+Beginning in 1946, Atkinson worked on numerous religious projects for the Roman Catholic Church under the patronage of Bishop Daniel J. Gercke.
+For many of these church buildings, the design program utilized a style described at the time as "Modern Spanish Architecture."
 Atkinson used exposed brick, plaster, symmetry, and traditional religious building forms in a clean, simplified approach which created a stylistic expression rooted in both ecclesiastical tradition and and his own distinctive style.
-The success of these projects resulted in commissions from other denominations, including the 1948 non-denominational "Bible Chapel" at 1804 East North Street, with architect J. E. Davies of California, and the North Tucson Baptist Church designed in 1953 at 3133 North First Avenue.
+Saint Ambrose Church (1947) at 300 South Tucson Boulevard within the district is an example of this style.